What is Actuarial Science

 Actuarial science is measuring and managing risk.
 Actuaries use skills in statistics and mathematics to measure, evaluate, and plan for the future.
 Actuaries specialize in math knowledge and have strong computer and analytical skills.
 Actuaries are also great communicators, and need to be able to share their results with professionals working in government, healthcare, environmental, and construction industries.

-Are you interested in analyzing and solving problems that affect the financial security of businesses and individuals?
-A major in actuarial science might be right for you.
+If you are interested in analyzing and solving problems that affect the financial security of businesses and individuals, a major in actuarial science might be right for you.

 Ball State was a 2017 recipient of the Casualty Actuarial Society University Award.

 In this program, you will learn the mathematical and statistical skills used in the actuarial profession, along with the necessary computer skills you’ll need to carry out actuarial tasks in a variety of professional fields.
 You’ll also learn about the actuarial profession and what skills and services actuaries provide to their clients and employers.